aldenq/Yodel/README.md

     set what radio channel is being used. https://en.wikipedia.org/wiki/List_of_WLAN_channels
-    using something in the 2.4ghz (channels 1-11) band will give best results.
+    using something in the 2.4ghz (channels 1-11) band will give best results. some leakage between channels will occur, in other words, if you are sending on channel 1
+    some of your messages can still be picked up by a robot listening on channel 2

   yodel.setPower(int (dBm))